3mdeb/verified-boot/measured_boot.md

 platform OEM supplying the BIOS update the PolicyAuthorize is satisfied and the keys are unsealed by the TPM.[^TPM_spec_19-7-11]

+### TPM Key Hierarchies

+The TPM is able to generate asymmetric keypairs for specific uses.
+The keys are not stored in the non-volatile memory of the TPM, but are instead generated when needed using the `Primary Seed` of a given key hierarchy and are always the same for a given set of attributes

+The TPM specification defines three `Primary Key Seeds`, and their corresponding key hierachies[Section_14.4]:
+- Endorsement Primary Seed (EPS)
+- Storage Primary Seed (SPS)
+- Platform Primary Seed (PPS)

+The Primary Key Seeds never leave the TPM and are the most important secrets held by it as all the keys used by the TPM are derived from them.

+#### Endorsement Key hierarchy

+A Endorsement Key (EK)[14.4.2] is an identity of the Root of Trust for Reporting.
+All the data that is reported by the TPM, like the PCR values, are authorized to an Endorsement Key, or a key verified using a certificate issued using the Endorsement Key.

+#### Platform Key hierarchy

+A Platform Key (PK)[14.4.3] and its hierarchy is controlled by the platform firmware.
+The TPM can be used to generate the PK for the firmare's use

+#### Storage Root Key hierarchy

+Storage Root Key (SRK) and the hierarchy of keys signed by it are controlled by the platform owner.
+The keys can be used by the OS and applications for any use, like sealing some secret by encrypting it on the disk using a SRK hierarchy key, which itself is sealed by the TPM.

 ## Static and Dynamic RTM

 Measured Boot can be performed basing on: Static RTM or Dynamic RTM.